Two Tales of Single-Phase Contrastive Hebbian Learning: Related Work

-Dual propagation~\cite{hoier2023conf} (DP) is another algorithm in the NGRAD family, in which each neuron has two intrinsic states corresponding to positively and negatively nudged compartments as illustrated in Fig.~\ref{fig:dyadic_neuron}.
-The algorithm is based on a specific network potential and uses the respective stationarity conditions to design an easy-to-implement fixed-point scheme.
-In the resulting method, the each neuron maintains two internal states that represent the neural activity as (weighted) mean and the error signal as difference, respectively.
-It is therefore an instance of an NGRAD method.
+Dual propagation~\cite{hoier2023conf} (DP) is another algorithm in the NGRAD family, in which each neuron has two intrinsic states corresponding to positively and negatively nudged compartments as illustrated in Fig.~\ref{fig:dyadic_and_pyramidal_neuron}.
+The algorithm is based on a specific network potential and uses the respective stationarity conditions to obtain an easy-to-implement inference method: each neuron maintains two internal states representing the neural activity as (weighted) mean and the error signal as difference, respectively (which makes it an instance of an NGRAD method).
 The mean state is sent ``upstream'' to the next layer while the difference is passed downstream to the preceding layer, where it nudges the receiving neural state.
 The method essentially interleaves or ``braids'' the two inference phases and makes it possible to infer both states simultaneously.
 When the update sequence is chosen appropriately, as few as two updates per neuron are sufficient, making the algorithm comparable to back-propagation in terms of runtime and 10-100X faster than CHL and EP.
-An important distinction is that dual propagation trains feed forward models, whereas EP trains Hopfield models, which has implications for how inference is carried out (forward pass vs energy minimization) and the type of hardware the algorithms are suitable for.
+In practice, DP is applied to feed forward networks and EP typically to Hopfield models, which has implications for how inference is carried out (fixed-point method vs energy minimization) and on the hardware the algorithms are suitable for.
 Another difference to EP and CHL is, that dual propagation infers both sets of states simultaneously (and not in sequential phases).
-The underlying network potential used in DP is parametrized by a coefficient $\alpha\in[0,1]$ determining the weighted mean.
-The stability of the proposed fixed-point iterations hinges on choosing $\alpha=1/2$.
+The underlying network potential used in DP is parametrized by a coefficient $\alpha\!\in\![0,1]$ determining the weighted mean.
+The stability of the resulting inference method hinges on choosing $\alpha=1/2$.